Lawrence Dennis

-Lawrence Dennis (December 25, 1893 – August 20, 1977) was a mixed-race American diplomat, consultant and author.
+Lawrence Dennis (December 25, 1893 – August 20, 1977) was an American diplomat, consultant, and author.
 He advocated fascism in America after the Great Depression, arguing that liberal capitalism was doomed and one-party planning of the economy was essential.

 Early life

 Dennis was born in Atlanta, Georgia.
-He was of mixed race, but he concealed that as a teenager and instead passed as a white man until his death—even his wife and daughters did not know.
-Following a notable career as a child evangelist, he was sent to Phillips Exeter Academy and then to Harvard University.
+He was of mixed race (his mother was African American and his father's race was unknown), but he concealed that as a teenager and instead passed as a white man until his death—even his wife and daughters did not know.
+He was fluent in English, French, and German.
+Following a notable career as a child evangelist, he was sent to Phillips Exeter Academy, which he graduated from in 1915, and then to Harvard University, which he graduated from in 1920.
+In between, he briefly served as a junior officer in the American Expeditionary Force in France.

 During World War I, Dennis commanded a company of military police in France.
-He graduated from Harvard in 1920 and entered the foreign service.
+He graduated from Harvard in 1920 and entered the diplomatic service.
+He was first posted in Bucharest, Romania.
+The Romanian government awarded him the Order of the Star of Romania.
+The highest rank he achieved as a diplomat was that of a chargé d'affaires.

 The turning point of his life came when he served in Nicaragua.
-He resigned from the foreign service in disgust at the US intervention there against Sandino's rebellion.
+He resigned from the foreign service in disgust at the U.S. intervention there against Sandino's rebellion, also complaining of a nepotistic and non-meritocratic promotion system.
 He then became an adviser to the Latin American fund of the Seligman banking trust, but he again made enemies when he wrote a series of exposés of their foreign bond enterprises in The New Republic and The Nation in 1930.
 The exposés propelled Dennis into a national public intellectual career, publishing his first book at the height of the depression in 1932, Is Capitalism Doomed?
 The book submitted that capitalism was and should be on its death knell, but it warned of the grave dangers of a world devoid of its positive legacy.

-Fascist supporter
+He married Eleanor Melisande Brunnhilde Simson, who had Jewish ancestry, in 1933, and they lived together in the Berkshires, Massachusetts.
+In letters to him, she expressed admiration for the strong gender roles in Germany.